-By submitting this petition, you are requesting to complete all Spring 2021 JCU coursework remotely.
+By submitting this petition, you are requesting to complete all Spring and/or Summer 2021 JCU coursework remotely.

 This means that you will not be attending classes physically on-campus, but rather will participate by using our online learning platform, Moodle, and by joining the class by MS Teams video calls (or any other software your professor may use, such as Zoom).

 As a remote student you will be expected to follow your professors' attendance policies.
 This means that you will generally be expected to join your classes online on their scheduled days and times.